SmartBear/swaggerhub-cli/README.md

 DESCRIPTION
   Get existing SwaggerHub's organization standardization ruleset.
   Requires organization name argument.
-An error will occur if provided organization is non existing or your account is not permitted to access that organization settings.
+An error will occur if provided organization doesn't exist or your account is not permitted to access that organization's settings.
   If the flag `-s` or `--include-system-rules` is used, the returned ruleset will also include SwaggerHub system rules.
   If the flag `-d` or `--include-disabled-rules` is used, the returned ruleset will also include disabled custom rules